Why Cabinet Layout Matters More Than Cabinet Color in Kitchen Design

 Choosing the right cabinet style is only part of the equation.
 At Nix Flooring & Design, we combine thoughtful design, quality materials, and in-house trained installers to ensure your cabinetry is installed with precision, down to the smallest gap and alignment detail.

-Because our installation team is part of our company (not outsourced), designers and installers work together from start to finish.
+Additionally, because our installation team is part of our company (not outsourced), designers and installers work together from start to finish.
 The result?
 Cabinets that look intentional, function smoothly, and stand the test of time.

 Ready to start designing your space?
 Contact Nix Flooring & Design today to explore cabinetry options that fit your style, your home, and your lifestyle or visit our cabinetry services page to discover what our team has to offer.